zqz979/Silatus/README.md

 With the Automated Landing Page Description Generator, web developers and designers can streamline their workflow, ensuring that they can effectively communicate their visions for landing pages and facilitate a seamless development process.

+###Project description
+Convert website metadata into text prompts to serve as input for a generative AI model.
+The metadata includes information like descriptions and relative locations of images, videos, and text inputs on a website.
+The text prompts are to be verbal descriptions of the website.